ALDI Natural Elements Dog Food Review

 We find a range of trace fruits and veggies such as alfalfa, cranberries, and blueberries.
 These are good ingredients but as trace amounts they’re probably included more because they look good on the label.

-So there you go, an insight into ALDI Natural Elements.
-The review probably reads more negative than positive, but it’s still a better food than the likes of Julius.
-If you have a tight budget then this could be a suitable option, and it’s worth supplementing with fresh meats and veggies (which are often reduced at the local supermarkets).
+So there you go, an insight into ALDI Natural Elements dog food.
+The review probably reads more negative than positive, but it’s still a better food than the likes of Julius and far too many other supermarket dog foods.
+If you have a tight budget then this could be a suitable option, in which case it’s worth supplementing with fresh meats and veggies to really offer your dog a boost on a budget.

 Poultry Meal (Source of Chicken), Peas, Poultry Tallow (Contains Rosemary Extract, Antioxidants), Tapioca, Potato, Sweet Potato, Gravy, Vitamins & Minerals, Beet Pulp, Salmon Oil, Vegetable Oil, Chicory Root, Yucca Schidigera Extract, Coconut Oil, Alfalfa, Blueberries, Cranberries, Pumpkin, Parsley Flakes, Chondroitin Sulphate, Glucosamine, Rosemary, Taurine, Kelp Meal, Beta Carotene.